Getting Your Security Deposit Back

 Reasonable cleaning charges.

-Landlords must provide receipts documenting the costs of claimed repairs or estimates, unless the landlord does the work themselves (in which case they must describe the work done.
+Landlords must provide receipts documenting the costs of claimed repairs or estimates, unless the landlord does the work themselves (in which case they must describe the work done).
 In either case, if materials are purchased, copies of the purchase receipts must be provided (or estimates).

 Depending on where you're moving to or what your landlord is like, you may want to think about applying your security deposit to your last month's rent.

-If your landlord doesnt like this solution, the worst that can happen is that youll receive a 3-day notice to pay the rent or move out.
-If you dont do either, you cannot be locked out, have your things removed, or be harassed in order to make you leave.
-Your landlord must take you to court to regain possession of your apartment.
-Since you are moving anyway, and your landlord already has your money for that month, chances are your landlord would find that to be a big waste of time and money to take you to court.
+If part of your deposit was not specifically for last months rent, you are supposed to pay rent the last 30 days you are there (even when the security deposit is larger than or equal to one months rent).
+However, if you think it will be difficult to get your landlord to return the security deposit, you may want to use your deposit towards your last months rent.
+Write a note and keep a copy explaining that you need your money for moving expenses, and that you intend to leave the place clean (you may even offer to have the landlord inspect right then to look for damage).
+If your landlord doesnt like this solution, the landlord is required to send you a 3-day notice to pay the rent or move out.
+If you dont do either, the law says that you cannot be locked out, have your things removed, or be harassed in order to make you leave.
+Your landlord must take you to court to regain possession of your rental unit (unless you are a sole lodger sharing the rental unit with the landlord).
+Since you are moving anyway, and your landlord already has your money for that month, chances are your landlord would find that taking you to court would be a big waste of time and money.

 If you don't get your interest paid to you annually, you may either withhold it from your rent or sue the landlord in Small Claim Court.

-Increases in Security Deposits
+in Security Deposits

 There is nothing in the law which allows your landlord to raise your security deposit amount over time.

-Join or Donate By Credit or Debit Card
+Join or Donate by Credit or Debit Card